KRR-Oxford/HierarchyTransformers/README.md

 ### Main Dependencies

 This repository follows a similar layout as the [`sentence-transformers`](https://www.sbert.net/index.html) library.
 The main model directly extends the sentence transformer architecture.
 We also utilise [`deeponto`](https://krr-oxford.github.io/DeepOnto/) for extracting hierarchies from source data and constructing datasets from hierarchies, and [`geoopt`](https://geoopt.readthedocs.io/en/latest/index.html) for arithmetic in hyperbolic space.

+> The current release of `sentence-transformers=3.3.1` contains bugs during evaluation, which were fixed in their GitHub dev version `sentence-transformers=3.4.0.dev0`, please update the dependency manually until the official `3.4.0` is released.

 ### Install from PyPI